Mission

 Success in meeting Goal 2:

-Over the last five years, UPAP graduates are practicing in underserved settings (Community Health Centers, Rural Health Clinic, VA, and the Public Health Service) at 30.66% while the National Average is 5.1%.
-(Source: 2019 NCCPA Recently Certified PAs Report)
+Over the last five years, UPAP graduates are practicing in underserved settings (i.e. Community Health Centers, Rural Health Clinics, Veterans Affairs (VA), and the Public Health Service) at 28% while the National Average is 22.8%.
+See Table 1.
+(Source: 2022 NCCPA Recently Certified PAs Report)

-An analysis of UPAP graduates from 2017-2021 indicates that 46.62% of UPAP graduates work in primary care, over 40% work in a health provider shortage area (HPSA) or a medically underserved area (MUA) as certified by the Health Resources Service Administration (HRSA) rural health grants eligibility analyzer.
+According to an analysis of UPAP graduates from 2018 to 2022, it has been found that 51% of these graduates are employed in primary care settings located within health provider shortage areas (HPSAs) or medically underserved areas (MUAs), as certified by the Health Resources and Services Administration (HRSA) rural health grants eligibility analyzer.
+For more detailed information, please refer to Table 1.

 Goal 3: